codepr/codepr.github.io/_posts/2019-03-04-sol-mqtt-broker-p2.md

 {% endhighlight %}

-Of all defined functions, `evloop_wait` is the most interesting, start an `epoll_wait` loop and after error check, it proceed to apply the callback registered with that fd, differentiating from periodic task auto-triggered on time-basis or normal callback for read/write events.
+Of all defined functions, `evloop_wait` is the most interesting, start an `epoll_wait` loop and after error check, it proceeds to apply the callback registered with that fd, differentiating from periodic task auto-triggered on time-basis or normal callback for read/write events.